ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 Expenses and total amount

-Funding must be expressly justified by the project and must be between €100,000 and €300,000 for a maximum period of three years.
-Eligible expenses include salaries (young researchers, design or research engineers, but not doctoral contracts, which will be funded under ExposUM through another mechanism), operating costs (reminder: laboratory "management costs" are not eligible) or equipment (with a limit of €10,000 for equipment).
-As these are ANR funds, they can only be used to finance staff recruited for the project (post-doctoral researchers, ITA) within the consortium's research units.
+Funding must be explicitly justified by the project and must be limited to between €100,000 and €300,000 for a maximum duration of three years.
+Eligible expenses include salaries (for early-career researchers, research engineers, but not doctoral contracts, which will be funded through ExposUM via a different mechanism), operating costs (note: laboratory “management fees” are not eligible) or equipment (with a limit of €10,000 for equipment).
+As these are ANR funds, they may only finance project-based staff (postdoctoral researchers, ITAs) within the consortium’s research units.

 Calendar